RPI Engineers: Baseball

 The Engineers baseball squad is perennially atop the Liberty League standings, and has seen eight players move on to the professional ranks, including four players selected in the MLB draft.
 (No RPI Engineer has played in the majors, but Dave Lohrman and Bill Snyder, who were both drafted in 1997, made it as far as AAA ball.)
 The team is coached by Karl Steffen (Ithaca '78).
 The Engineers play their home games at the historic Robison Field.

 Football

 American rugby was played on campus in the late 1870s.
-Intercollegiate football begin as late as 1886 when an RPI team first played a Union College team on a leased field in West Troy (Watervliet).
+Intercollegiate football begin as late as 1886 when an RPI team first played a Union College team at the West Troy Grounds.
 Since 1903, RPI and nearby Union have been rivals in football, making it the oldest such rivalry in the state.
 The teams have played for the Dutchman's Shoes since 1950.
-RPI Football had their most successful season in 2003, when they finished 11–2 and lost to St. Johns (Minn.) in the NCAA Division III semi final game.
+RPI Football had their most successful season in 2003, when they finished 11–2 and lost to St. Johns (Minn.) in the semifinals of the NCAA Division III football tournament.